Wasaga Beach: New development plans

 An entirely new Downtown Development Master Plan was released by town council in late January 2017, with an estimate for capital investment of $625 million and a 20 plus year time frame for completion.
-The first phase (five to 10 years) will cost about $200 million for two development areas, one on the beach and one on the main land.
+The first phase (five to 10 years) will cost about $200 million for two development areas, one on the beach and one across the river.

 In July 2018, under the council led by then-mayor Brian Smith, council agreed to enter into a Letter of Intent with FRAM Building Group for the development of town-owned land in the downtown and at the beachfront.

 In December 2018, under a new council, with Nina Bifolchi as mayor, council decided to undertake a review of the development of town-owned lands in the downtown and at the beachfront.

 The council agreed to let the Letter of Intent the town had with FRAM Building Group Ltd. lapse at the end of December 2018 as a first step in the review process.
-The Downtown Master Plan, however, remains in place.

-In March 2019, FRAM advised the town it is not interested in being a part of future development of the beachfront.
-The town is now looking for developers interested in developing town-owned land at the beachfront.
+The Downtown Master Plan, however, remained in place.
+In March 2019, FRAM advised the town it was not interested in being a part of future development of the beachfront.
+The town began looking for other developers interested in developing town-owned land at the beachfront.

 In September 2021, the Wasaga Beach Ratepayers Association opposed the scope of what they perceived to be excessively high densities in the development plans, and the association's president was accused by the Town of spreading false information and exaggerating said densities, as well as claiming residents were being shut out of Town Hall.
-This led to residents protesting in late October.
+This led to residents protesting in October.

+By June 2024, the years-long plan for the beachfront redevelopment was finally approved, and was unveiled at a public meeting attended by hundreds at the RecPlex on June 20 by Mayor Brian Smith (during his second term) and the project leader from FRAM Building Group – who had initially pulled out of the project in 2019 before rejoining – and Sunray Group of Hotels.
+In 2025, most of the old buildings along Beach Drive were demolished, and development of the first phase began that June with the construction of townhomes and retail space, with a Marriott hotel set to break ground in 2026.

+Reconstruction of Beach Drive

+Construction also began in 2025 to reconstruct Beach Drive by raising the road 5 feet (1.5 metres) above the beach level to avoid flooding issues during periods of high water levels, with the last time this having occurred being between 2020 and 2022, when it was closed and covered in sand as a result of this (and by beachgoers ignoring physical-distancing protocols on the narrowed beach during the COVID-19 pandemic).